IoannouKon/Digital_VLSI_ntua/VHDL_exercises/README.md

 ![Screenshot from 2024-02-11 20-28-55](https://github.com/IoannouKon/Digital_VLSI_ntua/assets/132226067/e5b2050b-11a3-4cb0-ac12-d5bea76e5b83)
 Attention: When integrating all individual units to create the overall architecture of the filter, appropriate synchronization between them must be considered.

+Certainly, here's a concise summary:

+**Control Unit:** Manages the filter's operation based on valid_in and the completion status of the ongoing MAC computation.
+It determines valid_out & mac_init values.
+In case an input arrives before the completion of the 8 required cycles, it waits until completion.
+If the next input is delayed, the filter enters a waiting state until the next valid_in=1 value (X) arrives.

+**MAC Unit:** Calculates the filter's output (y) by multiplying each filter coefficient (ROM output) with the corresponding input signal (RAM output).
+It reinitializes the output when mac_init=1 and, for the next 7 cycles, adds the product of RAM and ROM outputs to the existing result.
+To avoid overflow, the output y is 19 bits.

+**RAM Unit:** Stores the current input value (X) and the previous 7 values.
+Provides the corresponding ram_out output to the MAC unit based on the ram_address value.
+The read/write selection is made by the control unit, with write occurring when mac_init=1, indicating a new valid input value.

+**ROM Unit:** Stores the 8 coefficients of the filter.
+Provides the corresponding rom_out output to the MAC unit based on the rom_address value.
+The read/write selection is made by the control unit.

+This configuration ensures synchronization through D Flip-Flops for X and mac_init (1 clock cycle delay) and 2 D Flip-Flops for valid_out (2 clock cycle delays).